thewizardplusplus/tangled-stones/docs/gameplay.md

 The game goal is to clear the game field of stones.
 This is done by moving the stones into the hole in the barrier.

 The game keeps statistics by memorizing the minimum number of actions for all game sessions.
-One action in this case is a continuous movement of a stone (i.e., let go of the stone — complete the action).
+One action in this case is a continuous movement of a stone (i.e. release the stone — complete the action).